tushartushar/taksidiotis/guide.md

 ## Museums/Sightseeing

 * Palace of the Grand Master of the Knights of Rhodes is a medieval castle in the city of Rhodes, on the island of Rhodes in Greece.
 It is one of the few examples of Gothic architecture in Greece.
 The site was previously a citadel of the Knights Hospitaller that functioned as a palace, headquarters and fortress.
-More info here: https://en.wikipedia.org/wiki/Palace_of_the_Grand_Master_of_the_Knights_of_Rhodes
+More info here:
+[click to see more details] (https://en.wikipedia.org/wiki/Palace_of_the_Grand_Master_of_the_Knights_of_Rhodes)

 * The National Archaeological Museum is a must if you want to explore the educational part of Athens and Greek history.
 [click to see location](https://goo.gl/maps/PqarnX2ounx)